Nynros/InternetSecurity/README.txt

-Enable a VPN (like Wireguard) on your WLAN-Router if possible and select the fastest VPN connection Enable MAC Filtering on your WLAN-Router if possible Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of all of your WLANs Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz) Disable WLAN/UPnP (Universal Plug and Play) if you don't need it Disable WLAN/WPS if you don't need it
+Enable a VPN (like Wireguard) on your WLAN-Router if possible and select the fastest VPN connection Enable MAC Filtering on your WLAN-Router if possible Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of all of your WLANs Disable WLANs if you don't need them (Guest-WLANs, etc, Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc)
+Disable WLAN/UPnP (Universal Plug and Play) if you don't need it Disable WLAN/WPS if you don't need it
 Gaming over WiFi is possible but not smart.
-Use LAN cables if you can (CAT 7 LAN Cable) Things like microwaves, WLAN-sensors, WLAN-cameras can interfere with your Wi-Fi network’s ability
+Use LAN cables if you can (CAT 7 LAN Cable) Things like microwaves, WLAN-sensors / -cameras can interfere with your Wi-Fi network’s ability

 Reboot your WLAN-Router and check the changed settings Visit "https://on.quad9.net/" via a browser to check your actual DNS Server